Caralluma stalagmifera C.E.C.Fisch.

 Dark Purple Caralluma

-Caralluma stalagmifera is a perennial succulent plant up to 16 inches (40 cm) tall, growing in dense clumps.
-The stems are succulent, hairless, slightly branched, grayish-green with brown mottling, up to 2 feet (60 cm) long, up to 0.8 inch (2 cm) in diameter, square in cross-section with rounded edges.
-The leaves are small, narrow and triangular or tooth-like, stalkless, up to 0.2 inch (5 mm) long.
-The flowers are tiny, star-shaped, dark purple with purplish yellow tips.
-After 8 to 12 days flower color changes to brownish-green.
+Caralluma stalagmifera is a succulent plant with fleshy, hairless, slightly branched, grayish-green stems with brown mottling.
+It grows up to 16 inches (40 cm) tall, forming dense clumps.
+Stems are square in cross-section with rounded edges, up to 2 feet (60 cm) long and 0.8 inches (2 cm) in diameter.
+Leaves are tiny, stalkless, triangular or tooth-like, and up to 0.2 inches (5 mm) long.
+Flowers are star-shaped, dark purple with purplish yellow tips.
+After 8 to 12 days, flower color changes to brownish-green.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).